core-wg/resource-directory/draft-ietf-core-resource-directory.md

 authority information about an Endpoint.
 The Registration Base URI is provided by the Endpoint at registration time, and is used by the Resource Directory to resolve relative references inside the registration into URIs.

-Target
-:   The target of a link is the destination address (URI) of the link.
-It is sometimes identified with "href=", or displayed as `<target>`.
-Relative targets need resolving with respect to the Base URI (section 5.2 of {{RFC3986}}).

-:   This use of the term Target is consistent with {{RFC8288}}'s use of the term.

-Context
-:   The context of a link is the source address (URI) of the link,
-    and describes which resource is linked to the target.
-    A link's context is made explicit in serialized links as the "anchor=" attribute.

-:   This use of the term Context is consistent with {{RFC8288}}'s use of the term.

 Directory Resource
 :  A resource in the Resource Directory (RD) containing registration resources.